 S.N.
-Key Audit Matter Auditor's Response receive payments for performance completed till date, changes in scope and consequential revised contract price and recognition of the liability for loss making contracts.(Note No. 2.3) estimates, contracts with significant contract assets and liabilities, and significant overdue net receivable positions for contracts and tested these exceptions with its correlation with the underlying contracts, documents for the triggers during the period. • We tested that the contractual positions and revenue for the year are presented and disclosed in compliance of Ind AS 115 in the Consolidated Ind AS financial statements.
-2 Trade Receivables and Contract Assets Trade receivables and Contract assets amounting to ₹ 43493.50 lakhs and ₹ 43435.39 lakhs respectively represent approximately 42.18 % of the total assets of the Group as at March 31, 2021.
+Key Audit Matter Auditor's Response receive payments for performance completed till date, changes in scope and consequential revised contract price and recognition of the liability for loss making contracts.(Note No. 2.3) significant overdue net receivable positions for contracts and tes 2 Trade Receivables and Contract Assets Trade receivables and Contract assets amounting to ₹ 43493.50 lakhs and ₹ 43435.39 lakhs respectively represent approximately 42.18 % of the total assets of the Group as at March 31, 2021.
 In assessing the recoverability of the aforesaid balance management's judgement involves consideration of aging status, evalution of litigations and the likelihood of collection based on the terms of the contract.
 Management estimation is required in the measurement of work completed during the period for recognition of unbilled revenue.
 We considered this as key audit matter due to the materiality of the amounts and significant estimates and judgements as stated above.
 Our Audit procedures amongst other included the following: We understood and tested on a sample basis the design and operating effectiveness of management control over the recognition and the recoverability of the trade receivables and contract assets.
 We performed test of details and tested relevant contracts, documents and subsequent settlements for material trade receivable balances and amounts included in contract assets that are due on performance of future obligations.
 We tested the aging of trade receivables at year end.
 We performed test of details and tested relevant contracts and documents with specific focus on measurement of work completed during the period for material unbilled revenue balances included in contract asset.
-We performed additional procedures, in respect of material overdue trade receivables and long outstanding contract assets, i.e. tested historical payment records and legal advice obtained by the management on litigations from legal experts. • We assessed the allowance for impairment made by management.
+We performed additional procedures, in respect of material overdue trade receivables and long outstanding contract assets, i.e. tested historical payment records and legal advice obtained by the management on litigations from legal experts.
+We assessed the allowance for impairment made by management.
 3 Disputed Indirect Tax and other Contingent Liabilities The Group is subject to assessments by tax authorities on various indirect tax matters resulting into litigations/disputes (refer note 40(i)(a) to the Consolidated Ind AS financial Statements).
-The tax matters involve significant amounts which are at various stages and the proceedings take Our audit procedures amongst others included the following: Obtained list of indirect tax litigations as at March 31, 2021 from management.
+The tax matters involve significant amounts which are at various stages and the proceedings take significant time to resolve.
+Management exercises Our audit procedures amongst others included the following: Obtained list of indirect tax litigations as at March 31, 2021 from management.
 We analysed the completed assessments for pending cases of similar nature.
 Discussed the matters with the management to understand the possible outcome of these disputes.
+We have also considered legal precedence and other rulings in accompanying consolidated Ind AS financial statements.